mgenware/mingru-models/README.md

 #### Column Helper Methods

-Columns are `dd.Column` objects, you can create a column using `new dd.Column()` but you seldom need to do this since dd-models comes with a set of helper methods to create commonly used column types.
+Columns are nothing but `dd.Column` objects, but we actually seldom need to manually create columns by `new dd.Column(...)`.
+Instead, we use column helper methods to create commonly used columns.

 For example: